CekViral/.github/profile/README.md

 ## 2. Register a New Account
 Before using the CekViral feature, you need to create an account first.
 Steps:
-1. Click the "Register" button.
+1. Click the "DAFTAR" button.
 2. Fill in the registration form with the following data:
     - Active email
     - Username
     - Password
-3. Click the "Register" button.
+3. Click the "Daftar" button.
 4. If successful, you will be directed to the login page.

 ![Registration](images/regist.jpg)